mfumagalli/ngsPopGen/README.md

     -nsites: total number of sites; in case of a site subset this is the upper limit
     -offset: in case of a site subset, this is the lower limit
     -outfile: name of output file
-    -maxlike: compute the MLE as the sum across sites' joint allele frequency (1) or as the sum of the products of likelihoods (0)
+    -maxlike: compute the MLE as the sum across sites' joint allele frequency (1, preferred) or as the sum of the products of likelihoods (0)
     -relative: boolean, whether input are absolute counts of sites with a specific joint allele frequency (0) or relative frequencies (1)
     -block_size: memory efficiency, number of sites for each chunk

-IMPORTANT NOTE:

 ANGSD can compute a ML estimate of the 2D-SFS which should be preferred when many sites are available.
 However, ANGSD output file should be transformed (from log to un-log and from space-separated to tab-separated) before being used in ngsFST.